 - Should I have other types of treatment at the same time?

 Just about any type of treatment involves side effects.
 It’s wise to have a plan in place to deal with them.
 Here are some things to consider:

 - Logistics.
 Know where treatment will occur and how long it will take.
 Arrange for transportation in advance.
 Don’t let transportation problems keep you from getting the therapy you need.
 If this is an issue for you, talk to your doctor.
-You can also contact the American Cancer Society and let them find a ride for you.
+You can also contact the American Cancer Society and let them

 - Physical side effects.
 Chemotherapy can cause nausea, vomiting, weight loss, and other symptoms.
 There may be days you can’t do things you normally do.
 Ask your doctor about how to manage potential side effects.
 Lean on family and friends to help you through the tougher days.

 - Daily chores.
 If possible, ask someone you trust to handle financial matters, chores, and other responsibilities while you’re in treatment.
 When people ask if they can help, take them up on it.